skydiver/october-plugin-gitreposmanager/README.md

 After saving, the last commit information is loaded.

 You need to manually update the repos to se the updated information.

+####Installation

+In your OctoberCMS backend, go to Updates > Install plugins and search for "martin.gitreposmanager" or install from October Marketplace.